gmazzap/Occipital/README.md

 Hower when something goes wrong, any method may return a [`WP_Error`](https://developer.wordpress.org/reference/classes/wp_error/) object.

-You may reasonably think that when using [fluent interface](#fluent-interface) if a method at start or in the middle of the methods chain returns an error object, next method will cause a fatal error: well, that **not** true.
+You may reasonably think that when using [fluent interface](#fluent-interface) if a method at start or in the middle of the methods "chain" returns an error object, next method will cause a fatal error: well, that's **not** true.

-This little "magic" is done thanks to a custom Error class that extends `WP_Error` making it "chainable": everytime a non-existing method is called on it, an error message is added to object errors stack (`WP_Error` supports multiple errors) then the object return itself.
+This little "magic" is done thanks to a custom Error class that extends `WP_Error` making it "chainable": everitime a non-existing method is called on it, an error message is added to object errors stack (`WP_Error` supports multiple errors) then the object return itself.

 Thank to the fact that custom error class extends `WP_Error`, it can be checked via [`is_wp_error`](https://developer.wordpress.org/reference/functions/is_wp_error/) and is capable of run all its methods.